Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 With PLN 100,000 at 7% (promo) vs. 5% (standard) for 3 months:

-• Time investment: ~30 minutes to open a new account
+• Time investment: ~30 minutes to open the new account

 Best Savings Account for Expats in Poland